 Common Mistakes to Avoid

-• Using the whole pod: The husk is fibrous and inedible—only use the seeds or remove pods after infusing
+- Using the whole pod: The outer husk is tough and inedible—only the small black seeds inside are meant to be consumed.
+Always remove whole pods before serving dishes.

 Frequently Asked Questions